COVID-19 pandemic in Alberta: Initial response

 On March 12, 2020, the province restricted all gatherings to a maximum of 250 people, recommended against international travel, and recommended that anyone returning from international travel self-isolate for 14 days on return.
 The Alberta Court of Queen's Bench postponed all jury trials scheduled to begin after March 13.
 Jury trials which were already in process, would continue.

 Premier Kenney declared a public health emergency on March 17.
 The next day, he announced a series of provincial financial measures, including deferral of utility payments, ceasing of collection of corporate income taxes, a "six-month moratorium on student loans", and an emergency isolation support package.

 On March 28, after having restricted them to 50 people, the province further limited gatherings to 15 people, suspended vehicle access to provincial parks, and ordered the closure of all "close-contact" health and personal care services, dine-in restaurants, and "non-essential" retail stores.
 Premier Kenney also announced protection for renters.

 On April 23, Hinshaw announced that the restriction on gatherings of more than 15 people would persist through the summer.
-Hinshaw stated that although cases were trending downward, COVID-19 "spreads rapidly through social interactions", it would be "with us for many months to come", and that they did not want to risk any further super-spreader events.
+Hinshaw stated that although cases were trending downward, COVID-19 "spreads rapidly through social interactions", and it would be "with us for many months to come", and that they did not want to risk any further super-spreader events.
 The Calgary Stampede, K-Days, and a number of other provincial events were therefore cancelled, with the Stampede cancelled for the first time in nearly a century.

 On April 30, the Alberta government announced a plan to lift restrictions in several phases.
-Some medical services and outdoor recreational activities reopen in early May, while daycare centres, restaurants and some retail outlets would reopen at reduced capacity on May 14.
+Some medical services and outdoor recreational activities reopen in early May, while daycare centres, restaurants and some retail outlets will reopen at reduced capacity on May 14.
 The timing of the next phase would depend on whether or not the first phase results in an increase in virus cases.